anyaevostinar/anyaevostinar.github.io/classes/257-w26/lab-flask-intro.md

         return "sorry, wrong format, do this instead...."
     ```

-    Make sure that the function lets the user know what format they should use for the URL to get the information they want.
+    Make sure that the function lets the user know what format they should use for the URL to get the information they want, perhaps with some examples.

 2. You can add a function for internal server errors as well, i.e. when you have a bug in your Python code:
     ```python
     @app.errorhandler(500)
     def python_bug(e):
-        return "Eek, a bug!"
+        return "Eek, a Caterpie!"
     ```

 ## Testing